 Honors Program Description

-The seminar format includes lectures and discussions with international faculty as well as formal and informal work in small groups.
+The seminar on Global Citizenship in Salzburg includes lectures and discussions with international faculty as well as formal and informal work in small groups.
 Topics addressed in lectures and group discussions include globalization and global responsibility; the social, economic and political aspects of migration; the historical legacy of the Holocaust, human rights and humanitarian intervention; sustainable development; as well as the implications of the United States' presence around the world.
-The program aims to engage participating students as global citizens offering an opportunity to interact with different groups of people to address common concerns.
+The program aims to engage participating students as global citizens offering an opportunity .

 During the final semester of the program all Honor students must complete a capstone project in order to graduate with Honors Program distinction.
 Students who have completed the Honors course work will be matched with a faculty mentor who will assist in helping students design a project that synthesizes knowledge gained from academic and scholarly course work and that of their travel and experiences relative to the program and their major.
 The Honors students will have the privilege to share their insights with the Molloy Community and the option to submit their work to the National Collegiate Honors Council as well as the Northeast Regional Honors Council.